outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - keep logic in position enabling future usage intents

         - integrated 'consolidated' and 'reusability' perspectives

           - keep logic in position enabling future usage intents, but add function to convert to position with best functions to support those intents (testing, validation, processing functions)

         - 'limit' perspective

           - identify limit of implementations & identify whether usage will converge to limit
             - implementation limits:
               - will adding granular specific cases directly to existing solution ever hit a point where its sub-optimal
             - limit convergence:
               - are we near that point or will we be in the lifecycle of this solution

+        - logic attribute ('type') perspective

+          - sub-queries about type attributes to solve problem of 'finding correct position of components to fulfill organization intent'
+            - are certain types of logic better in different positions (validation in json dict, dependency changes in database triggers, parsing/testing in another position)
+            - what other types apply to logic (configuration, filters, data, examples)
+          - examples of logic attribute (type-position) connection functions
+            - if a logic type is configuration, that should be in positions associated with configuration
+            - if a logic type is changed more than other logic types, that may qualify as data
+            - if a logic type is an example, that suggests a testing position

       - find correct structures to approach problem